nqzero/kilim-streams/readme.txt

 requires java 8

+a port of java 8 streams to kilim
+* no parallel fork/join (it's simulated on a single thread, but don't use it - it's slow)
+* allows for actor-based streams
+* it works !

 stream2 includes a fake Pausable for development, make it extend Exception (so you can see problems) for testing, extend RuntimeException